abdoulayetraore07/Optimization_project_201/README.md

-# 🚀 Non-linear Optimization Project Using Sequential Quadratic Programming
+# 🚀 Non-linear Optimization Project Using SQP

 ## 📌 Description
 This project implements a **Sequential Quadratic Programming (SQP)** algorithm to solve non-linear optimization problems.
 The implementation is done in Python with a focus on mathematical rigor and computational efficiency.